Foreign Secretary Truss enters race to become next British prime minister | Politics

 British Foreign Secretary Liz Truss entered the race to replace Boris Johnson as prime minister on Monday, taking the number of candidates in an increasingly bitter and unpredictable contest to 11.

-Setting out her pitch to the Conservative Party's 200,000 members who will decide the outcome of the contest, Truss said she would reverse the recent rise in National Insurance contributions and signalled a cut to corporation tax.
+Setting out her pitch, Truss said she would reverse the recent rise in National Insurance contributions and signalled a cut to corporation tax.
 Fellow contenders Jeremy Hunt and Sajid Javid have both pledged to cut corporation tax, while the former defence minister Penny Mordaunt has promised to cut fuel duty.

-This has prompted his rivals to attack his economic record after the tax burden rose to the highest level since the 1950s.
-One lawmaker confirmed that a dossier criticising Sunak's record had been circulating on lawmaker WhatsApp groups.
-"FANTASY ECONOMICS"

-Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being targeted by rivals after media reports raised questions about the former businessman's personal finances and tax record.
-"I was clearly being smeared," he told Sky News.
+"FANTASY ECONOMICS" Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being targeted by rivals after media reports raised questions about the former businessman's personal finances and tax record.

 Whoever wins the leadership race will be faced with a daunting in-tray.
 Britain's economy is facing rocketing inflation, high debt, and low growth, with people coping with the tightest squeeze on their finances in decades, all set against a backdrop of an energy crunch exacerbated by the war in Ukraine which has sent fuel prices soaring.